 Many clients are in a hurry to get their paperwork done and their divorce complete, but a divorce might take months to finalize.
 For starters, Michigan laws specify that you must have lived in Michigan for at least six months before filing for divorce.
 Further, the court case for divorce in Michigan can only be filed in the circuit court if there is a breakdown of the marital relationship such that the objects of matrimony have been destroyed and there remains no likelihood that the marriage can be preserved.

 An experienced Michigan divorce attorney can provide you with understanding of the complex laws involved in every divorce case.
 A divorce can involve going to court regularly over the smallest issues, which can become time-consuming and nerve-wracking.
 As top divorce Michigan lawyers, we have what it takes to help you and guide you through this process.

 Issues revolving around property division, spousal support, and division of debt are some of the biggest issues in every divorce.
 If there are minor children involved in your divorce it is equally essential to address issues that revolve around children, which might go wrong without the best MI divorce lawyer.

-Our lawyers can walk you through the tough issues of child custody, parenting time, and child support.
+Our lawyer can walk you through the tough issues of child custody, parenting time, and child support.
 Thanks to our years of experience in divorce cases we can provide you the guidance and approach to allow you to secure the results you are looking for.

 Divorces in Michigan always begin with the filing of a divorce complaint in the local family court.
 To establish local jurisdiction you must have lived in Michigan for at least 180 days and the County you reside for 10 days.
 The Court will need to be shown that there was a breakdown of your marriage such that the objects of matrimony have been destroyed and that there in no reasonable likelihood that your marriage can be preserved in order for your divorce to be granted.